SDK-Ultimate-Tools/SDKDQ/README.md

-# KSDQ-DB
+# sdkDB
-Kai's Structuring Data Query.
+SDK's Branch Of KSDQ.
 KSDQ Is an open sourced database algorithm written in javascript.
 ## Tests & Samples
 You can find examples in samples/.